“Now choose life, so that you and your children may live.”

 The steering committee was interdenominational and service oriented in their focus.
-The first Board of Directors was selected, and the Mandarin Areas Crisis Pregnancy Center was incorporated in June 1993.
+The first Board of Directors was selected and the Mandarin Area Crisis Pregnancy Center was incorporated in June 1993.
 The name of the center was changed to First Coast Crisis Pregnancy Center in the fall of 1993 to encourage participation from clients and churches from all surrounding areas.

-In 2002, First Coast Women’s Services also established a memorial where women could purchase plaques to memorialize children lost to abortion, miscarriage, or stillbirth.
+In 2002, First Coast Women’s Services also established a Memorial for the Unborn, where women could purchase plaques to memorialize children lost to abortion, miscarriage or stillbirth.
 In cooperation with First Baptist Church of Jacksonville and major corporate sponsors, First Coast Women’s Services dedicated Florida’s First Coast Memorial for the Unborn on September 7, 2002, the first memorial of its kind in Florida.